This is the third and final post in a three-part series on interviewing in a competitive job market.

 These strategies range from consultative questioning and rigorous qualifying to relationship building and even thought leadership.

-9. Calendar Discipline – Can you describe how you run your day?
+Can you describe how you run your day?

-Do you come into the office and start working on whatever is on your desk, or follow a disciplined plan?
-I’ll tell you about a recent conversation that quickly took me from interested to bored.
+Do you come into the office and start working on whatever is on your desk, or do you follow a disciplined plan?

 Several weeks ago, I interviewed a President’s Club achiever.